dotnet/BenchmarkDotNet/README.md

   mark a field or a property with `[Params(1, 2, 3)]`: BenchmarkDotNet will enumerate all of the specified values and run benchmarks for each case.
-If you want to compare benchmarks with each other, mark one of the benchmark as the [baseline](https://benchmarkdotnet.org/articles/features/baselines.html) via `[Benchmark(Baseline = true)]`: BenchmarkDotNet will compare it with all of the other benchmarks.
+If you want to compare benchmarks with each other, mark one of the benchmarks as the [baseline](https://benchmarkdotnet.org/articles/features/baselines.html) via `[Benchmark(Baseline = true)]`: BenchmarkDotNet will compare it with all of the other benchmarks.
 If you want to compare performance in different environments, use [jobs](https://benchmarkdotnet.org/articles/configs/jobs.html).
 For example, you can run all the benchmarks on .NET Core 3.0 and Mono via